iKelvvv/MS5/README.md

     - BBW marinade for steak
     - Large charcoal bbq

-I chose these keywords because they didnt have incredibly high volume and compeition.
+I chose these keywords because they didn't have incredibly high volume and competition.

 <a name="marketing"></a>